ryandmcneilly/Lambda/README.md

 \
 \
-The idea for creating this class stemmed from the course STAT2003 - Mathemtical Probability, a course which takes a student through sampling from distributions and random number generation as well as learning to work with probability and cumulative density functions.
+The idea for creating this class stemmed from the course STAT2003 - Mathemtical Probability, a course at the University of Queensland (UQ) which takes a student through sampling from distributions and random number generation as well as learning to work with probability and cumulative density functions.